-The Death Penalty Clinic is primarily a litigation clinic, in which students assist in all aspects of the representation of men and women on death row or facing capital charges.
-Under the close supervision and guidance of experienced faculty, clinical students work on cases in a number of states — including California, Alabama, Georgia, Louisiana, North Carolina, Virginia, and Texas — in state and federal courts, from the trial level to the appellate courts, including the U.S. Supreme Court.
+The Death Penalty Clinic is primarily a litigation clinic in which students assist in all aspects of the representation of people facing execution.
+Under the close supervision and guidance of experienced faculty, clinic students work on cases in a number of states — including Alabama, Arizona, California, Georgia, Kansas, Louisiana, Missouri, North Carolina, Virginia, and Texas — in state and federal courts, from the trial level to the appellate courts, including the U.S. Supreme Court.
 The high faculty-to-student ratio ensures that the students receive an intensive level of supervision, appropriate to the complexity and demands of capital litigation.
-The following is a description of the Clinic’s caseload.

-Clinic students collaborate with understaffed and underfunded capital trial lawyers in the South in the representation of indigent clients facing death sentences at trial.
+Clinic students collaborate with understaffed and underfunded capital trial lawyers in the representation of indigent clients facing death sentences at trial.
 Among other projects, students conduct investigation, write legal motions, consult with forensic experts, and analyze social history records in these cases.
-To date, the Clinic has been involved in the defense of clients at trial in Texas, Georgia, Virgina, and Alabama, and has been successful in achieving positive outcomes for these clients.
+In recent years, the clinic has litigated motions to challenge the death qualifying jurors in more than a half dozen capital trials.
+To date, the clinic has been involved in the defense of clients at trial in Alabama, California, Georgia, Kansas, Missouri, Texas, and Virginia, and has been successful in achieving positive outcomes for these clients.

 Through their work on direct appeals, clinic students gain an intensive research and writing experience.
-They also become immersed in substantive criminal law and procedure and learn how to spot and prioritize legal claims.
-The Clinic represented a client in his automatic appeal before the California Supreme Court and his petition for review in the U.S. Supreme Court, and has recently undertaken the representation of two Georgia death row inmates and one Louisiana death row inmate in their appeals to the Georgia Supreme Court and Louisiana Supreme Court, respectively.
+They also become immersed in substantive criminal law and procedure and learn how to spot and prioritize legal claims while drafting appellate briefs for state appellate courts and petitions for review in the U.S. Supreme Court.

 STATE POST-CONVICTION PROCEEDINGS